graphistry/graphistry-cli/README.md

 * The server is slow to start, is it broken?
   * The server may take 1-3min to start; check the health status of each service with `sudo docker ps`
-  * By default, Graphistry has 4 RAPIDS workers (service `etl-server-python`) that perform just-in-time GPU compilation, meaning the first load on each is slow
+  * By default, Graphistry has 4 RAPIDS workers (service `etl-server-python`) that perform just-in-time GPU compilation, meaning the first load on each is slow.
+  * ...
+System start and the first visualization load per process might be sped up by ensuring Docker is using a native diff driver (see [performance tuning](docs/performance-tuning.md))
   * ...
 Subsequent use of those workers are fast for new datasets (code is already compiled), and subsequent reloads of recent datasets are extra fast (cached)

 * Can I add extra security layers?
 Yes -- see the hardening section for configuring areas like TLS, and contact the team for assistance with more custom/experimental layers like SSO